Valid HTML 3.2

 The HART signal

 HART ("Highway Addressable Remote Transducer") is a popular digital communication protocol designed for industrial process measurement applications.
-The special feature is that it uses a low-level modulation superimposed on the standard 4-to-20 mA current loop which is now widely used for such measurements.
+The original and still most widely used version is the frequency shift keyed ("FSK") version.
+The special feature of this is that it uses a low-level modulation superimposed on the standard 4-to-20 mA current loop which has been widely used for such measurements.
 Because the HART signal is small, and composed of sine waves, its average value is zero and does not significantly affect the accuracy of the analogue current signal, which can therefore still be used.
 This provides compatibility with existing systems, while allowing simultaneous digital communication for device configuration, status checking, diagnostics and so forth.

 HART signal